Minijump/Squirrel/README.md

 * Add actions

 ### To do UX
-* Use app settings style for every settings
 * Better UI: factorize classes/colors/...
 * UI notification for JSONResponse ?
 * UI confirm button (for deleting an action in pipeline)